County School railway station: 1915 crash

-At 11.46 am, Y14 '629', hauling 12 empty and four loaded wagons, ran into the six-coach passenger train, hauled by T26 locomotive '446' and consisting of six-wheel stock on the scissor crossing close to the signal box.
+At 11.46 am, GER Y14 0-6-0 No. 629, hauling 12 empty and four loaded wagons, ran into the six-coach passenger train, hauled by GER T26 2-4-0 No. '446' and consisting of six-wheel stock on the scissor crossing close to the signal box.
 Nobody was injured in the crash, which took place at low speed, although both locomotives were damaged, along with other vehicles in both trains.

 The responsibility for the crash was placed on the driver of the goods train, for failing to observe that his signals were at danger.

 GER T26 '446' survived the accident to become LNER '7446', eventually being withdrawn in April 1927.
 GER Y14 '629' also survived, joining the LNER as '7629' and being withdrawn in September 1926.
 A buffer believed to be from the tender of 629 (as this was the only vehicle listed as having such damage in the accident report) is displayed at the station, after being discovered buried in a bank at the accident site.